cameron-wags/rainbow_csv.nvim/README.md

 #### Is this technology reliable?
 It should be: RBQL scripts have only 1000 - 2000 lines combined (depending on how you count them) and there are no external dependencies.
 There is no complex logic, even query parsing functions are very simple.
+If something goes wrong RBQL will show an error instead of producing incorrect output, also there are currently 5 different warning types.

 ### Some more examples of RBQL queries: